Colorado Early Colleges is Excited to Offer Fully-Online Learning for ALL Colorado Students Grades 6-12!

 Yes, eighth-grade students can take college courses when deemed ready.
 Students and families will let their advisor-mentor know that they intended to take college level classes; from that point the advisor-mentor will ensure the appropriate placement scores have been achieved and will coordinate with the college partner for approval.

 Yes!
-Students are able to access associate degree pathways through our CEC Online Programs.
+Students are able to access associate degree pathways through our CEC Online Program.

 Yes, all students will have the opportunity to take state required standardized tests.
 Parents do have the right to “opt” their student out of state testing.